Skip to content

 1. Generate embeddings in float32, or choose dtypes="float16" when storage footprint matters more than full precision.

-3. Store source identifiers, tenant, language, timestamps, and display text in metadata fields.
+3. Store tenant, language, timestamps, display text, and reranking payloads in metadata fields.

 5. Call build_index() or rebuild the index after a large load.

-6. Run a few known queries and filters.
+6. Run a few known vector, document, BM25, and filter queries.

 7. Call checkpoint() before snapshot or controlled shutdown.